What is a General English course?

 Advanced level speaking tasks could involve negotiating a pay rise or mediating in a dispute.
 Written tasks will range across a broad spectrum from, for example, the descriptive narrative used in advertising copy to the terminology in a technical manual to the collocations used in a discursive essay.
 This task-based learning is accompanied by the lexis and grammar underpinning all of the learned tasks.
 So for example, the elementary student role playing a conversation at a party where she introduces herself and talks about her job, will need to use the present simple and the present continuous.
 Beforehand, in the theoretical part of the lesson she will have learned these forms.

-The General English period includes exam preparation and covers the range of skills you will be tested on in the exam you are preparing for, such as Cambridge FCE or IELTS.
-These are grouped under the heading Communicative Competence and refer to four basic competences:
+The General English period includes exam preparation and covers the range of skills you will be tested on in the exam you are preparing for TIE, or IELTS.
+These are grouped under the heading Communicative Competence and refer to four basic competencies:

 - Grammatical competence: the ability to create grammatically correct utterances